BostInno: About

 BostInno is an online news property focused on covering local innovation across all industries, not just technology.
 The team at BostInno is made up of an editorial team as well as guest contributors via BostInno's community publishing platform, Channels.
 BostInno seeks to build and connect a community that engages its audience in discussion about the latest innovation in the city.
 BostInno receives over 1 million unique visits each month.

 BostInno is the first property of Streetwise Media, which also owns InTheCapital, based in Washington D.C.
 BostInno is the fastest growing news property in New England.

 BostInno was voted #1 Startup in Boston by the Next Web in 2011.

-Channels and careers
+Channels

 BostInno provides companies the ability to publish on its platform via Channels - branded pages that reside on BostInno on which a company can share unlimited content.
 In May 2012, over 200 companies were publishing to the platform.